yaronassa/cucumber-js-boilerplate/README.md

 These capabilities are demonstrated in `src/features/demo/3. demo_variables.feature`.

+**Please note** Currently all variable processing is logged and appears in the output.
+You can change this by switching `utils.variableProcessor.logVariableProcessing` to false in `config/masterConfig.js`.

 ##### Meta-Test framework
 The project is bundled with a built-in meta-test framework, which allows you to test the infrastructure code and features via reflection.